shiftyrose/shifty/README.md

 | Maximum           | How many Yin Yangers should spawn            |   Number   |     1      |
 | Yin Yang Cooldown | The cooldown of the Yin Yanger's ability     |    Time    |   Global   |

+_The Global option for Yin Yang Cooldown means that this setting will be the same as the Kill Cooldown in Custom Settings from vanilla Among Us_

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Madmates